 According to Samimi and Jenatabadi (2014), economic growth encourages companies to issue new shares because they are considered capable of increasing company profits.
 Coban (2014) stated that there is a positive relationship between profitability and economic growth.
 Profit affects earnings that automatically affect EPS.
-Based on the description above, can be formulated the hypothesis as follows:
+Based on the description above, the second hypothesis can be formulated as follows: